Tudor is no stranger to the GPHP Awards. It is one of the most coveted and respected prizes within the luxury watch industry!

 The main objective of the Foundation of the GPHG is to contribute, thanks to its label, to promoting Swiss watchmaking and its values around the world.

-The Foundation annually organises the Grand Prix d’Horlogerie de Genève (GPHG), which is intended to salute the excellence of worldwide horological production and annually rewards the finest creations and the most important operators in the watchmaking sector.
+The Foundation annually organizes the Grand Prix d’Horlogerie de Genève (GPHG), which is intended to salute the excellence of worldwide horological production and annually rewards the finest creations and the most important operators in the watchmaking sector.

 The GPHG prizegiving ceremony held in November of each year at Grand Théâtre de Genève draws elite representatives of the international watchmaking profession.

-The watches pre-selected for the GPHG, as well as the winners, take part in a travelling exhibition that enables an international audience to discover and admire the finest timepieces of the year, exceptionally united on this occasion.
+The watches pre-selected for the GPHG, as well as the winners, take part in a traveling exhibition that enables an international audience to discover and admire the finest timepieces of the year, exceptionally united on this occasion.
 This exhibition is held each year during the months of October and November in the countries that generate the greatest interest in the watch market.

 To serve the best interests of the industry, the Foundation of the Grand Prix d’Horlogerie de Genève (GPHG) ensures the expertise of an Advisory Committee of the profession.
 This Committee, which meets annually, is to advise the members of the Foundation Board, particularly regarding the selection of the jury.
 It is open to all leaders of watch brands and recognized experts in the field.

 To be clear, since Tudor’s triumphant return back to the watch industry in 2013, they have won GPHG Awards back to back.
-2014 was the only year they didn’t win but nontheless they were nominated in three categories.
+2014 was the only year they didn’t win but nonetheless, they were nominated in three categories.

 This year Tudor is nominated once again and this time in two categories.
 The NEW Tudor Black Bay Fifty-Eight for the MEN’S Category which you can read about HERE